-As experienced facilities engineers retire and take their knowledge of managing building facilities with them, building owners face a growing risk of building performance deterioration and increased deferred maintenance costs.
-Efforts to hire talented new people only meet with limited success as talent wars drive up the costs of the small pool of available skilled experts.
-Unfortunately, US Bureau of Labor Statistics tell us that these skill shortages will potentially increase over the next five years.
+Building owners face a rising risk of building performance decline and increased deferred maintenance costs due to retiring facilities engineers.
+Hiring new talent is challenging due to limited availability and high costs caused by talent wars.
+Unfortunately, US Bureau of Labor Statistics tells us that these skill shortages will potentially increase over the next five years.

-The current building facility staff are in no position to take on the additional tasks required to fill the void of departing retirees.
+The current building facility staff cannot take on the additional tasks required to fill the void of departing retirees.
 New skills are needed as modern building management system becomes much more connected and digitized.
-For most building owners, the answer seems to lie in a combination of redistribution of human resources and the integration of new smart building technologies.
+For most building owners, the answer seems to lie in the redistribution of human resources and the integration of new smart building technologies.
 This is where the concept of co-sourcing comes in to help address the skills gap.

-Unlike traditional outsourcing, where a mandate is handed down from senior management to accommodate outsourcer requests, co-sourcing is much more collaborative.
-The outside resource provider sits at the same table with the existing facility staff to identify which competencies are already in-house, and to supplement any voids with new competencies.
-This joint planning can either center around resource needs for a tactical project or can be leveraged as a methodology for developing a longer-term strategy surrounding the future mission of the facility.
+Unlike traditional outsourcing, where senior management handed down a mandate to accommodate outsourcer requests, co-sourcing is much more collaborative.
+The outside resource provider collaborates with the existing facility staff to assess their competencies.
+They identify and fill any gaps in skills through joint planning.
+This process can focus on tactical project needs or serve as a methodology for long-term strategic planning.

 Co-sourcing discussions revolve around ways to reduce building operating expenses.